andaze/hugo-jobs/content/message/voice/senior4.en.md

 #### `--Why did you decide to join Andaze?`

 There are many reasons.
-I was greatly attracted to the work environment and the company culture: working on interesting projects, using the latest and most popular technologies for development, and having experienced and cooperative senior staff who were flexible and helpful.
+I was greatly attracted to the work environment and the company culture: working on interesting projects, using the latest and most popular technologies for development, and having experienced and cooperative senior staff who are flexible and helpful.

 #### `--Growth and change after joining the company`